View More Wooden Greenhouse Images

 - A stable base enhances longevity and prevents warping.

-- Options include single or double doors for wider access.
+- Options include single or stable doors for better access.

 - Add internal shelves and staging to maximise vertical growing space.